 Company name On Roto?
-On RoATP main route?
-Company number Incorporated 1st accounts due Registered office Director on Companies House CRANAGE LTD No Yes 09918856 16/12/2015 16/09/2017 6 Royal Court, WA16 6EN Martin Peter Sherry OBSCURANT LIMITED Yes Yes 09718973 05/08/2015 05/05/2017 6 Royal Court, WA16 6EN Martin Peter Sherry TATTON SOLUTIONS LTD No Yes 09718975 05/08/2015 05/05/2017 6 Royal Court, WA16 6EN Martin Peter Sherry qualifications," he added.
+On RoATP main route? ' 'Incorporated Registered office Director on Companies House CRANAGE LTD No Yes 09918856 16/12/2015 16/09/2017 6 Royal Court, WA16 6EN Martin Peter Sherry OBSCURANT LIMITED Yes Yes 09718973 05/08/2015 05/05/2017 6 Royal Court, WA16 6EN Martin Peter Sherry TATTON SOLUTIONS LTD No Yes 09718975 05/08/2015 05/05/2017 6 Royal Court, WA16 6EN Martin Peter Sherry qualifications," he added.
 "But in doing those we want to see whether we can work with a third party, maybe even a college or another prime."
 The SFA declined to comment on whether connected companies were supposed to apply for the register, though Mr Sherry said: "We are finding employers, now in control of apprenticeships funding, are often now looking to work with a number of different specialist smaller companies.
 That is the model we plan to follow."
 He added: "Some employers see it as a massive advantage that you have not offered apprenticeships previously.
 They like it if we come to them fresh and with a different approach."
 The inclusion of his firms on RoATP will surprise many in FE, who were led to believe that only providers with a firm track record in delivering apprenticeships would be allowed onto it, in order to maintain quality.
 Peter Lauener, the head of the SFA and shadow chief executive of the Institute for Apprenticeships, told FE Week's Annual Apprenticeship Conference a year ago that the new register was being introduced "to make sure any provider available for an employer to use meets the right standards".
-Small distance learning provider 'delighted' An Essex-based private provider has been accepted onto the RoATP despite only being incorporated in February last year, apparently from a residential property.
-Firm Training says it delivers distance learning specialising in online access to higher education for courses including nursing and midwifery, according its website.
-However there is no evidence of the provider having any experience of running government-funded apprenticeships training.
-It is not on the SFA's general register of training organisations and its website lists no address.
+Firm stops trading days before register success A private training provider is on RoATP despite having ceased trading.
+Hertfordshire-based Apple Training Academy is listed as a main provider on the register, but is understood to have gone out of business this month.
+FE Week has been unable to contact Apple Training Academy directly, as the provider's phone is no longer working and our emails have not been answered.
+However, a spokesperson for the provider's accountants, Lawrence and Company, confirmed it had ceased trading and was currently going through insolvency.
+Apple Training Academy is not listed on the SFA's current register of training organisations, nor does it appear on the SFA's subcontractor list.